Mohcka/jaysonlennon-repo2/how-to-git.md

 Make sure to remove `<<<<<<< HEAD`, `=======` and `>>>>>>> upstream/develop` when making your corrections.
 Also note that many IDEs will just let you click on which change you want to keep, so you may not have to manually fix conflicts.

+If the conflict is a file that was deleted and it is no longer needed, you can use `git rm filename` to remove it, followed by a `git commit -m "message"`.

 After any conflicts are resolved, run `git add .` followed by `git commit -m "commit message after fixing conflicts"`

 ### Step 9